 Dissociation became a creative way of relaying the stress of social-based threats without directly challenging the aggressor, which could be dangerous.

 When dissociation becomes a psychopathological state (or mental illness), it creates a reprieve from the obligation to prioritize social relations.
 Instead, the person can attend to feelings of distress, as well as hopefully discover alternative ways for adapting to a threatening world.
 The signs of dissociated states also communicate the need for support and opportunities to reintegrate into the group.
 States of dissociation can be seen as a silent plea for help by the weakest members of society.
-These benefits of dissociation have an implicit understanding about how best to deal with trauma: eventually, in order to move on and into something new (and hopefully better), we need to forget trauma.
+These benefits of dissociation have an implicit understanding about how best to deal with trauma: eventually, in order to move on and into something new (and hopefully better), we need to ‘forget’ trauma in the sense that we are no longer obsessively consumed by its memories, or alternatively, spending our energy trying to avoid them.
 Otherwise, we risk being stuck in fear, addictions, compulsive repetitions, resentments, and sometimes, fantasies of revenge.